boblaublaw/dedup/README.md

 ### Comparing And Removing Redundant Directories

 Comparing files for redundancy is comparatively trivial.
 One could achieve deduplication by ignoring directories and removing empty directories afterwards.
-However, this produces a larger number of output commands where one recursive delete would accomplish the same goal.
+However, this produces a larger number of output commands.
+One recursive delete accomplishes the same goal with more readability.

-Thus, this:
+Thus, in cases where ```some_dir``` would be left empty after deduplication, this:
 ```
 rm -rf some_dir
 ```